snw35/cloudenv/README.md

 sudo curl https://raw.githubusercontent.com/snw35/cloudenv/master/cloudenv -o /usr/local/bin/cloudenv && sudo chmod +x /usr/local/bin/cloudenv;
 ```

-Run the `cloudenv` command and it will pull the latest version of the container image (around 1GB), start the container, and drop you into the cloudenv shell:
+Run the `cloudenv` command and it will pull the latest version of the container image (around 1GB), start the container, and drop you into the shell:

 `⛅user@cloudenv:~$`

 Everything should work as you expect.
-The bash shell contains common utilities (git, curl, ssh, etc) and all of the installed tools (listed below) with working bash-completion.
+The bash shell contains common utilities (git, curl, ssh, etc) and all of the installed tools (listed below) with working bash-completion for those that support it.
 If you're using ssh or git, run `ssh-add` and enter your password.
 This will prevent you from having to enter it every time.

 ## Included Software